thinking of tackling a tile project outdoors? here's a round up of several points to consider before installing your tile.

 1. some colors fare better in the sun than others. with extreme heat, it is fine to use in an area that is covered, however when exposed directly to the sun, blue, green and aqua are particularly susceptible to fading. we recommend sticking to more neutral shades.

-2. seal your tile. how you seal your tile makes all the difference both in appearance and protection. there are several sealing options for outdoors and we recommend using a penetrating sealer - Miracle 511 Porous Plus is our go-to product. a penetrating sealer coats the cement particles inside the tile, making it less likely to retain stains. the result is a natural and invisible finish with the added benefit of making the tile waterproof.
+2. seal your tile. how you seal your tile makes all the difference both in appearance and protection. there are several sealing options for outdoors and we recommend using a penetrating sealer, like miracle 511 porous plus. a penetrating sealer coats the cement particles inside the tile, making it less likely to retain stains. the result is a natural and invisible finish with the added benefit of making the tile waterproof.

 3. outdoor tiles require additional maintenance especially in regions where the weather is variable or extreme. plan on resealing your tile annually at the end of the summer season before you winterize your outdoor space.